CDRT/docs/bios/glossary.md

 ### MEBx

-   Intel® Management Engine BIOS Extension.
+   Intel® Management Engine BIOS Extension

 A BIOS menu extension on the Intel® AMT system that can be used to view and manually configure some of Intel® AMT settings.